 A little known fact is that during the full moon and one night either side Victoria Falls is open for viewing of the lunar rainbow for an additional US$25.
 The rainbow is only viewable when the water level is high, and there appeared to be no evening viewing from September to December inclusive.
 If you visit in the afternoon and wish to stay for the evening, then you need to leave the park just before 6pm (1800) in order to purchase the evening ticket.
 The best viewing of the lunar rainbow is in the lookout areas before Knife-edge Bridge, but you will need to wait for the moon to rise enough to see the lunar rainbow there.

 There are differing opinions as to which is the better side of the falls (Zimbabwe or Zambia) to view this natural wonder.
 Though more of the falls can be seen from Zimbabwe, the Zambia side allows one to get much closer to the falls and also the ability to walk to the bottom of the gorge at Boiling Pot.
-For me, Victoria Falls when viewed from Zambia does provide the better overall experience.
+For me, Victoria Falls when viewed from Zambia does provide the better overall experience, but one should still visit both.

 This area is also home to many adventure activities such as white water rafting, bungee jumping and helicopter rides.
 These can be pricey, so ensure you have sufficient funds if you wish to enjoy even a portion of what is on offer.

 Livingstone is a small town ten kilometres away from Victoria Falls, and is a pleasant place to relax whilst touring the nearby sights.
-I found it preferable to the town of Victoria Falls in Zimbabwe.
 Ensure you take the time to look at the local museum which includes original (and mostly illegible) letters written by explorer David Livingstone.